 Jump Out of a Plane

-Adrenaline junkies will be happy to hear that skydiving is on offer in Puerto Escondido.
-Fly above the breath-taking Mexican coast as you jump from nearly 4,000 meters.
+Adrenaline junkies will be happy to hear that skydiving is one of the popular Puerto Escondido activities.
+I had a great time flying above the breathtaking Mexican coast after jumping from nearly 4,000 meters.
 It’s an exhilarating experience that you’re sure to be talking about for years to come!

 Skydiving only goes on in Puerto Escondido in the high season, usually around Christmas-New Year’s Eve or Easter.
 Be sure to check the website of Skydive Puerto Escondido to see when they’re operating.
 A tandem jump costs 2,900 pesos (about $150).

 Originally attracting visitors during the low season, the Fiestas de Noviembre has grown into a month-long celebration with tons of different events.
 There’s a fishing tournament, surfing competitions, beauty pageants, concerts, a food festival and so much more.

 Travelling to Puerto Escondido in November is the perfect way to avoid the larger crowds (and higher prices) that start arriving the next month.
 The festivities go on all month, so you’ll never be bored if you travel there in November.